arafatamim/rescript-contentful/DOCUMENTATION.md

 ## rescript-contentful v2 (contentful.js 10.x)
 - `makeClientOpts` & `makeAxiosProxyConfig` functions have been removed.
 Now you must directly create a record that corresponds to their respective types, utilising the optional record fields feature that landed in [ReScript v10.0.0](https://rescript-lang.org/blog/release-10-0-0#experimental-optional-record-fields).

 - `resolveLinks` and `removeUnresolved` options are removed, both as client options and as query parameters to `getEntry` and `getEntries` calls.
-Instead, you should use the client modifiers `withoutLinkResolution` and `withoutUnresolvableLinks` as their replacements respectively to achieve the same result.
+Instead, you should use the client modifiers `withoutLinkResolution` and `withoutUnresolvableLinks` as their respective replacements to achieve the same result.

 Client chaining examples:
 ```rescript